Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: The transform in the normal gauge

-The extension of $\Psisc(\overline{\RR^n})$ to manifolds with boundary $X$, with the result denoted by $\Psisc(X)$, is then via local coordinate chart maps between $X$ and $\overline{\RR^n}$, plus demanding that restricted to disjoint open sets in the left and right factors $X$ of $X\times X$ the Schwartz kernel vanishes to infinite order at the boundary of either factor, i.e.\ is, when so localized, in $\dCI(X\times X)$.
+The extension of $\Psisc(\overline{\RR^n})$ to manifolds with boundary $X$, with the result denoted by $\Psisc(X)$, is then via local coordinate charts, identifying open sets of $X$ and $\overline{\RR^n}$ (as in the standard theory of pseudodifferential operators on manifolds for $X^\circ$ and $\RR^n$), with the following additional requirement.
+When we restrict the Schwartz kernel of any element of $\Psisc(X)$ to the product of disjoint open sets in the left and right factors $X$ of $X\times X$, it vanishes to infinite order at the boundary of either factor, i.e.\ is, when localized to such a product, in $\dCI(X\times X)$.
 Note that open subsets of $\overline{\RR^n}$ near $\pa \overline{\RR^n}$ behave like asymptotic cones in view of the compactification.
 Notice that in the context of our problem this means that even though for $g$, $\{x=0\}$ is at a `finite' location (finite distance from $\pa M$, say), analytically we push it to infinity by using the scattering algebra.
 Returning to the general discussion, one also needs to allow vector bundles; this is done as for standard pseudodifferential operators, using local trivializations, in which one simply has a matrix of scalar pseudodifferential operators.
 For more details in the present context we refer to \cite{UV:local,SUV:Tensor}.
 For a complete discussion we refer to \cite{RBMSpec} and to \cite{Vasy:Minicourse}.

 This is also a good point to introduce the notation $\Vb(X)$ on a manifold with boundary: this is the collection, indeed Lie algebra, of smooth vector fields on $X$ tangent to $\pa X$.
 Thus, $\Vsc(X)=x\Vb(X)$ if $x$ is a boundary defining function of $X$.
 This class will play a role in the appendix.
 Note that if $y_j$ are local coordinates on $\pa X$, $j=1,\ldots,n-1$, then $x\pa_x,\pa_{y_1},\ldots,\pa_{y_{n-1}}$ are a local basis of elements of $\Vb(X)$, with $\CI(X)$ coefficients; the analogue for $\Vsc(X)$ is $x^2\pa_x,x\pa_{y_1},\ldots,x\pa_{y_{n-1}}$.
 These vector fields are then exactly the local sections of vector bundles $\Tb X$, resp.\ $\Tsc X$, with the same bases.
 The dual bundles $\Tb^* X$, resp.\ $\Tsc^* X$, then have bases $\frac{dx}{x},dy_1,\ldots,dy_{n-1}$, resp.\ $\frac{dx}{x^2},\frac{dy_1}{x},\ldots,\frac{dy_{n-1}}{x}$.
 Thus, scattering covectors have the form $\xi \frac{dx}{x^2}+\sum_{j=1}^{n-1}\eta_j\frac{dy_j}{x}$.
 Tensorial constructions apply as usual, so for instance one can construct $\Sym^2\Tsc^* X$; for $p\in X$, $\alpha\in \Sym^2\Tsc^* X$ gives a bilinear map from $\Tsc_p X$ to $\Cx$.
 Notice also that with this notation $\scH_a$ is an element of $\Vb(\overline{\RR^n_z}\times \overline{\RR^n_\zeta})$, or in general $\scH_a\in\Vb(\overline{\Tsc^*}X)$, where $\overline{\Tsc^*}X$ is the {\em fiber-compactification} of $\Tsc^*X$, i.e.\ the fibers of $\Tsc^*X$ (which can be identified with $\RR^n$) are compactified as $\overline{\RR^n}$.
 Again, see \cite{Vasy:Minicourse} for a more detailed discussion in this context.